3 built-in ways to get your Mac speak any selected text

 Start Speaking selected text in Safari on Mac

 Your Mac will start speaking the selected text.
-However, using this right-click method has the major disadvantage of not having play pause controls.
+However, using this right-click method has the major disadvantage of not having play-pause controls.
 So, the audio output will stop once the computer has finished speaking the entire selected text.
 Or, in apps like Safari, closing that web page tab may stop the system from speaking.

 If you want better controls, use the second method mentioned below.

-2. Use the Speak selection accessibility feature
+2. Use the Speak Selection accessibility feature

-1) Open Mac System Settings.
+1) Open Mac System Settings and select Accessibility.

-Switch on Speak selection in Mac System Settings
+Speak selection in Mac accessibility settings

-5) After selecting the text, press the Option + esc keys, and your Mac will start speaking the text.
-You will also see a useful floating control to pause, stop, skip, and change the speaking rate.
+4) Open Safari, Notes, or another app and select the text there.
+After selecting the text, press the Option + esc keys, and your Mac will start speaking the text.
+You’ll also see a useful floating control to pause, stop, skip, and change the speaking rate.

-Are you on an older version of macOS?
-Go to System Preferences > Accessibility > Speech and ensure the Speak selected text when the key is pressed option is enabled.
+Note: If you’re on an even older version of macOS, go to System Preferences > Accessibility > Speech and ensure the “Speak selected text when the key is pressed” option is enabled.
 With this feature turned on, you can now use the keyboard shortcut whenever text is selected to have your Mac speak it aloud.

 mac speak text selected